Although your foundation is made to carry the weight of your home, there are some situations that can prevent it from doing its job.

 The most common cause of bowing and cracked foundation is expansive soils and hydrostatic pressure.
 This occurs when the clay soil surrounding your foundation takes in water and expands.
 This pushes against your foundation, and when the force exceeds the wall’s strength, it starts to crack and break.
 Once the clay soil dries, it pulls away from your foundation – creating weak areas.

 Heavy rain, storms, and floods, are capable of repeating this process and eventually destroying the wall.
-Repairing this kind of disaster should only be left to the professionals, which we, at KC Waterproofing, are prepared to do.
+Repairing this kind of disaster should only be left to the professionals, which we, at KC Waterproofing and Foundation Repair, are prepared to do.

 As with every situation we encounter, we take the important step of finding the cause of the problem before introducing the solution.
 We have four methods to sure up your foundation bowing walls.